HELEN HOPEKIRK

 Why the Organ?

-The Organ category in our competition is therefore no accident.
+The Organ category in our competition is no accident.
 The organ is one of Scotland’s most resonant cultural symbols - the “king of instruments” - for which many Scottish composers have written.
-Including the Organ category allows us to celebrate not only Hopekirk’s legacy but also the broader beauty of Scottish music - from folk sources to concert works for organ and piano.
+Including the Organ category allows us to celebrate the broader beauty of Scottish music - from folk sources to concert works for organ and piano.
 In this way, the competition bridges past and present: Hopekirk’s repertoire, new compositions on Scottish themes, and organ works that reflect Scotland’s grandeur and spiritual depth.